Andrés Acuña: Career summary

-Acuña has represented Costa Rica for over a decade, and won over 20 medals with the highlights being gold at the 2022 World Games in Birmingham, Alabama, and gold in Men's Doubles (with Gabriel Garcia) at the 2024 Pan American Racquetball Championships in Guatemala City.
+Acuña has represented Costa Rica for over a decade, and won over 20 medals, including four gold medals: one in singles at the 2022 World Games, one in men's doubles with Gabriel Garcia at the 2024 Pan American Racquetball Championships, and two in mixed doubles with Larissa Faeth at the 2026 Pan American Racquetball Championships and the 2026 Central American and Caribbean Games.

 Career record

 This table lists Acuña's results across annual events.